argonautproject/us-core-patient-data-feed/spec.md

 For all supported resources:

 - Servers SHALL support:
-  - `resource-create`: A resource has been created
+  - `create`: A resource has been created
-  - `resource-delete`: A resource has been deleted
+  - `delete`: A resource has been deleted
-  - `resource-finalize`: A resource has reached a state that is considered complete or ready for use.
+  - `finalize`: A resource has reached a state that is considered complete or ready for use.
 This includes, but is not limited to:
     - Entering a status such as "final" or "completed"
     - Reaching a point where the resource is considered clinically relevant and actionable
-    - This state may still be subject to future updates, such as amendments or corrections
+    - The resource may still be subject to future updates, such as amendments or corrections which could **re-trigger** `finalize`

 - Servers SHOULD support:
-  - `resource-update`: A resource has been updated (this is a superset of `resource-finalize`)
+  - `update`: A resource has been updated (this is a superset of `finalize`)

-Note: A single change to a resource may trigger multiple events simultaneously (e.g., both `resource-update` and `resource-finalize`).
+Note: A single change to a resource may trigger multiple events simultaneously (e.g., both `update` and `finalize`).

-Servers SHALL also support the following resource-specific events:
+Servers that support the following US Core profiles SHALL also support these associated events:

-- US Core DocumentReference:
+- "US Core DocumentReference":
-  - `note-sign`: A clinical note has been signed
+  - `sign`: A clinical note has been signed
-  - `note-amend`: An existing clinical note has been amended
+  - `amend`: An existing clinical note has been amended
-- US Core Encounter:
+- "US Core Encounter":
   - `encounter-start`: An encounter has started or a patient has been admitted
   - `encounter-end`: An encounter has ended or a patient has been discharged
+- "US Core Laboratory Observation":
+  - `available`: A result has become available (e.g., preliminary or finalized)
+  - `amend`: An existing result has been amended (e.g., corrected or updated)

-- US Core Laboratory Observation:
+- "US Core DiagnosticReport for Laboratory Results Reporting":
-  - `result-available`: A result has become available (e.g., preliminary or finalized)
+  - `available`: A result has become available (e.g., preliminary or finalized)
-  - `result-amend`: An existing result has been amended (e.g., corrected, updated)
+  - `amend`: An existing result has been amended (e.g., corrected or updated)

 Note: These events can be detected by evaluating resource state, even in systems without native event-based processing.
 Servers are responsible for determining how to identify these events based on their specific implementation.